AWARD RULES, CONDITIONS, AIMS & VISION

 Award Categories for this year's Waiata Māori Music Awards are:

 Best Māori Male Solo Artist

 Radio Airplay Record of the Year by a Māori Artist

 RULES & ELIGIBILITY

-1. Only recordings released in New Zealand during the period from July last year through to July this year are eligible.
+1. Only recordings released in New Zealand during the period from July 2018 to June 2019 are eligible.

 2. Release date is defined as the date the recording was officially available for sale.

 3. Entry into Best Māori Traditional Album (Te Reo Māori), Best Māori Urban RAP/Hip Hop/RnB Album, Best Māori Urban Roots Album, Best Māori Pop Album, Best Māori Male Solo Artist, Best Māori Female Solo Artist, Best Māori Song and Best Māori Songwriter would not affect entry into the New Zealand Music Awards – The Tuis.

 5. All recordings must be available for sale.